These are great questions for every creative to ask themselves.

 Do you have a support group?
 Family or like-minded friends who can lift you up when you’re feeling down?

-As an artist or creative, it’s critical that you develop your inner circle of people you trust and rely on (and know what you can count on each of them for).
+It’s critical that you develop an inner circle you can trust and rely on (and know what you can count on each of them for).

 The journey isn’t always easy.